 }Field explanations:

-issuer: Your API domain (must match theissclaim in your JWTs)jwks_uri: Endpoint URL where Alchemy can retrieve the JWT public key for verificationid_token_signing_alg_values_supported: Must include "RS256" algorithm
+issuer: Your API domain (must match theissclaim in your JWTs)jwks_uri: Endpoint URL where the JWT public key can be retrieved for verificationid_token_signing_alg_values_supported: Must include "RS256" algorithm

 JWT Header Requirements